fferlito/S2Mosaic/README.md

 S2Mosaic provides several options for customizing the mosaic creation process:

 - `sort_method`: Choose between "valid_data", "oldest", or "newest" to determine scene selection priority.
-- `mosaic_method`: Use "mean" for an average of valid pixels or "first" to use the first valid pixel.
+- `mosaic_method`: Use "mean" for an average of valid pixels, "percentile" with "percentile_value" for more particular merging, or "first" to use the first valid pixel.
 - `required_bands`: Specify which spectral bands to include in the mosaic.
 Use ["visual"] for an RGB composite.
 - `no_data_threshold`: Set the threshold for considering a pixel as no-data.
 Set to None to process all scenes.
 - `ocm_batch_size`: Set the batch size for OmniCloudMask inference (default: 6).